Rahmat Shah: International career

 Rahmat made his One Day International (ODI) debut for Afghanistan against Scotland on 6 March 2013.
 On 4 July 2016, he made his first century in an ODI during Afghanistan's tour of Scotland.

 In May 2018, Rahmat was named in Afghanistan's squad for their inaugural Test match, played against India.
 He made his Test debut for Afghanistan, against India, on 14 June 2018.
 In February 2019, he was named in Afghanistan's Test squad for their one-off match against Ireland in India.

 In April 2019, Rahmat was named in Afghanistan's squad for the 2019 Cricket World Cup.
 He finished the tournament as the leading run-scorer for Afghanistan, with 254 runs in nine matches.

 In April 2019, the Afghanistan Cricket Board (ACB) named Shah as the team's new Test captain, replacing Asghar Afghan.
 However, following the 2019 Cricket World Cup, Rashid Khan was named as the new captain of the Afghanistan cricket team across all three formats.
 Therefore, Rahmat was replaced before captaining the team in a Test match.

 In September 2019, Rahmat scored a century in the one-off Test match against Bangladesh, becoming the first batsman for Afghanistan to score a century in a Test match.

 In January 2024, Shah was named in Afghanistan's Twenty20 International (T20I) squads for their series against India.
 On 11 January 2024, He made his T20I debut for Afghanistan against India.

 In December 2024, he made his maiden Test match double century in the first of a two-match series against Zimbabwe.
 His 234 was also the highest score by an Afghan batter in a Test match that point, although it was surpassed by teammate Hashmatullah Shahidi who made 246 later in the same match.

+On the 7th of June 2026, during the tour to India, Shah became the first batsman from Afghanistan to score 1000 runs in Test cricket, reaching the milestone with an inside edge for four of Manav Suthar's bowling.

+On 15 August 2026 during the 5th ODI vs Ireland, Shah hit the highest ODI score of his career, hitting an unbeaten 143* off 133 balls and winning player of the match, as Afghanistan chased a record 299, their highest successful chase in the format.